Stream trout lakes

 Small lakes managed only for stream trout are often designated stream trout lakes, where fishing seasons and regulations are more restrictive in order to better manage the fishery.
 Some larger stream trout lakes are also managed for both warmwater species such as walleyes and; fishing regulations on these lakes are not as restrictive to allow for pursuit of warmwater species.
 Because the trout in these lakes live in the deep, cold water and the warmwater fish in the upper layer, these are called two-story fisheries.

-Stream trout lakes are artificial fisheries in the sense that the trout aren't native to the waters.
-The lakes historically contained mainly northern pike and white suckers.
-The DNR rehabilitates these lakes in preparation for stream trout stocking by killing the existing fish species with a fish toxicant.
-Otherwise the northerns just eat up the stocked trout like dogs in a sausage factory and species such as suckers would compete with the trout for food.
-Lakes selected for stream trout stocking must fit certain criteria: they have to have cold, clean, well-oxygenated water that trout need to survive, and the existing fishery has to be relatively poor.
+Stream trout lakes are managed to create conditions that are suitable for sustaining trout.
+The lakes often historically contained mainly northern pike and white suckers.
+The DNR rehabilitates these lakes in preparation for stream trout stocking by killing the existing fish species with a fish toxicant to eliminate competition and predation.
+Lakes selected for stream trout stocking must fit certain criteria: they have to have cold, clean, well-oxygenated water that trout need to survive, and the existing fishery would otherwise have been relatively poor.

 Stream trout lakes are extremely popular with many anglers and can receive intense fishing pressure.
 For example, Courthouse Lake in Carver County gets roughly 635 angler hours per acre per year.
 That's more than 60 times the pressure on some remote BWCAW stream trout lakes.

 Stream trout lakes are relatively expensive to manage compared with other Minnesota fishing lakes because trout populations must be maintained entirely by stocking.
 Because many of these are remote, it takes aircraft and additional staff to rehabilitate and stock them.
 In addition, they have to be rehabilitated again if unwanted species get into the lake and start crowding out the trout.
 This usually happens when other fish species are introduced into the lake by anglers, commonly due to the use of live fish for bait.
-That's why its unlawful to use live minnows on designated trout lakes.
+That's why it is unlawful to use live minnows on designated trout lakes.

 Lake trout lakes

 Minnesota is one of only a few states in the U.S. with naturally reproducing lake trout populations.
 And Minnesota, with 99, is second only to Maine in the number of lake trout lakes.